proxmox/proxmox-backup/docs/config/acl/format.rst

 Server API.

-Each line starts with ``acl:``, followed by 4 additional values separated by collon.
+Each line starts with ``acl:``, followed by 4 additional values separated by colon.

-:propagate: Propagate permissions down the hierachrchy
+:propagate: Propagate permissions down the hierarchy

 :path: The object path

-:User/Token: List of users and token
+:User/Token: List of users and tokens

 :Role: List of assigned roles